atka66/ssd-remaster/README.md

 * [✔] Fix house roof similar to MAP02
 * [✔] Fix fence similar to MAP02
+* [✔] Fix windows similar to MAP02
 * [✔] Fix bridges using 3D floors
 * [✔] Fix bottom of tree houses
-* Fix rivers using 3D floors.
-Make sure that scrolling effects are applied to dummy sectors.
+* Fix water using 3D floors.
+Make sure that scrolling effects are applied properly.
 Creating also a wind effect makes rivers more realistic

 ##### Act 2 (MAP04)